Aminoglycoside: Additional antibacterial effects

-Pharmacokinetics and pharmacodynamics

-There is a significant variability in the relationship between the dose administered and the resultant plasma level in blood.
-Therapeutic drug monitoring (TDM) is necessary to obtain the correct dose.
-These agents exhibit a post-antibiotic effect in which there is no or very little drug level detectable in blood, but there still seems to be inhibition of bacterial re-growth.
-This is due to strong, irreversible binding to the ribosome, and remains intracellular long after plasma levels drop, and allows a prolonged dosage interval.
-Depending on their concentration, they act as bacteriostatic or bactericidal agents.

-Indications
+Spectrum of activity

 Aminoglycosides are useful primarily in infections involving aerobic, Gram-negative bacteria, such as Pseudomonas, Acinetobacter, and Enterobacter.
 In addition, some Mycobacteria, including the bacteria that cause tuberculosis, are susceptible to aminoglycosides.
 Streptomycin was the first effective drug in the treatment of tuberculosis, though the role of aminoglycosides such as streptomycin and amikacin has been eclipsed (because of their toxicity and inconvenient route of administration) except for multiple-drug-resistant strains.
-The most frequent use of aminoglycosides is empiric therapy for serious infections such as sepsis, complicated intra-abdominal infections, complicated urinary tract infections, and nosocomial respiratory tract infections.
-Usually, once cultures of the causal organism are grown and their susceptibilities tested, aminoglycosides are discontinued in favor of less toxic antibiotics.

 As noted, aminoglycosides are mostly ineffective against anaerobic bacteria, fungi, and viruses.
 Infections caused by Gram-positive bacteria can also be treated with aminoglycosides, but other types of antibiotics are more potent and less damaging to the host.
 In the past, the aminoglycosides have been used in conjunction with beta-lactam antibiotics in streptococcal infections for their synergistic effects, in particular in endocarditis.
 One of the most frequent combinations is ampicillin (a beta-lactam, or penicillin-related antibiotic) and gentamicin.
 Often, hospital staff refer to this combination as "amp and gent" or more recently called "pen and gent" for penicillin and gentamicin.

+Antibiotic resistance

+Aminoglycoside resistance is generally mediated by a resistance gene that inactivates the antibiotic via chemical modification.
+A wide range of such aminoglycoside modifying enzymes are known, including nucleotidyltranferases, phosphotransferases, or acetyltransferases: all enzymes that attach extra chemical groups to the molecule.
+New antibiotics have been developed based on the knowledge of some of these enzymes, incorporating structural changes that prevent specific groups of resistance enzymes from modifying the drug.

+Effects on eukaryotes

+Most aminoglycosides used as antibiotics are selective for the prokaryotic ribosome, binding to the eukaryotic ribosome with low affinity and largely not interfering with them.
+Still, some of them show significant effects on eukaryotes such as people and human cell cultures.

 Nonsense suppression

 The interference with mRNA proofreading has been exploited to treat genetic diseases that result from premature stop codons (leading to early termination of protein synthesis and truncated proteins).
 Aminoglycosides can cause the cell to overcome the stop codons, insert a random amino acid, and express a full-length protein.

-The aminoglycoside gentamicin has been used to treat cystic fibrosis (CF) cells in the laboratory to induce them to grow full-length proteins.
+Gentamicin has been used to treat cystic fibrosis (CF) cells in the laboratory to induce them to grow full-length proteins.
 CF is caused by a mutation in the gene coding for the cystic fibrosis transmembrane conductance regulator (CFTR) protein.
 In approximately 10% of CF cases, the mutation in this gene causes its early termination during translation, leading to the formation of a truncated and non-functional CFTR protein.
 It is believed that gentamicin distorts the structure of the ribosome-RNA complex, leading to a mis-reading of the termination codon, causing the ribosome to "skip" over the stop sequence and to continue with the normal elongation and production of the CFTR protein.
+In a short randomized controlled trial, CF patients receiving gentamicin showed better electrophysiological parameters after treatment.